shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Creature Combat Territory

+# Win Condition

+You win by claiming the most lands by the end of the game.
+The game ends when there are no more lands left to claim.

 # Concept

 There will be 5 lands cards drawn from a deck of about 50 or so land cards.
 You place any number of your creature cards face down in front of the land cards.
 Then when each player is ready, you flip up your creature cards for each land card and tally the total power of the creatures at that land card.
 If your total power is higher than the opponent’s, you win and claim that land card.
 Then repeat for the other land cards.
 Afterwards, regardless if you won or lost, your creatures go to the recharge pile, and another land card is drawn to take its place.
 When all the land cards have been claimed, the player with the most land cards wins the game.